Akshaya521/akdemo/test.md

 good to add a fourth line .
 awesome
 wonderful and easy
-this is my 7 commit feature/test
+this is my 2 commit in feature/test